jonlpersson/ed-latimore/site/_drafts/my-review-of-aaron-clareys-bachelor-pad-economics.md

 I think his Youtube channel, podcast, website ([captaincapitalism.blogspot.com](captaincapitalism.blogspot.com){: target="_blank" rel="noopener noreferrer"}), and books are all top-notch, honest, and extremely useful.

-They keep young people from pursuing worthless degrees (I gifted that book to a high school student.
-She said it single-handedly kept her from choosing to get a college degree in psychology) while teaching them how to enjoy the decline.
+They keep young people from [pursuing worthless degrees](https://amzn.to/3cqWei0){: target="_blank" rel="noopener"} (I gifted that book to a high school student.
+She said it single-handedly kept her from choosing to get a college degree in psychology) while [teaching them how to enjoy the decline.](https://amzn.to/3cCZ2sD){: target="_blank" rel="noopener"}

 He’s even got great minimalism and personal finance courses that will help you enjoy the decline, get the most out of life, and do it without spending much money.
 Clarey studied economics in college; his financial advice isn’t the typical push towards entrepreneurship and working for yourself.
 Instead, he tries to get people (in particular, young men) to make intelligent and practical financial decisions.